survivalq/VOCO-discord-bot/TUTORIAL.md

 export default router;
 ```

-- Update your App.vue (example!) file to import Electron-related modules using require (You cannot use import for this):
+- Update your App.vue (example) file to use window.myAPI (This is important for IPC communication between the main and renderer process):
 ```js
 // App.vue (this is a example!)
 <template>